 Settlements are usually paid out by the issuance of a settlement check to the law firm and the client.
 The law firm is required to deposit the check in its trust account and will then issue a check to the client for his or her share of the proceeds.
 Typically, the attorney’s fees and expenses and all liens are paid out from the trust account and the client is paid a check for the amount after those deductions.

 There are occasions when settlements are paid with a structured insurance policy.
-These policies are purchased with settlement funds and pay out to the plaintiff at specified dates over time.
+These policies are purchased with settlement funds and paid out to the plaintiff at specified dates over time.
 Structured settlements are often used in cases for minor or those involving substantial amounts.

 Are Personal Injury Settlements Taxable?

 The general answer is “no,” as long as the payment is for physical pain and suffering, emotional damage, and psychological harm.
 The emotional and psychological damage must generally be related to some type of physical injury to make it non-taxable.
 It is wise to speak with your tax preparer about this issue but most likely you will be advised that you do not have to pay taxes on your personal injury settlement.

 How Long Does it Take to Get a Settlement?